Unpaused on Amazon Prime Video Review: Simply Beautiful

 Though the pandemic has plunged the world into an unprecedented crisis, it sure has opened a box of ideas for filmmakers.
 With a couple of anthologies themed around the pandemic lined up, Unpaused on Amazon Prime Video leaves a mark.

-Five filmmakers (Raj & DK, Nikkhil Advani, Tannishtha Chatterjee, Avinash Arun, and Nitya Mehra) come together with five shorts that resonate on how the pandemic and lockdown took a toll on people of the different class construct.
+Five filmmakers (Raj & DK, Nikhil Advani, Tannishtha Chatterjee, Avinash Arun, and Nitya Mehra) come together with five shorts that resonate on how the pandemic and lockdown took a toll on people of different class constructs.

 I’ll just break down the review of each film so that it is much easier for you to understand the different narratives.
 The films are reviewed in the order of their appearances.

 Director duo Raj & DK are the flagbearers of genuine humor in Bollywood these days.
-Where the majority of films resort to disgrace a community or a person, Raj & DK rise high to crack us into a sincere dose of laughter.
+Where the majority of films resort to disgrace a community or a person for humor, Raj & DK rise high to crack us into a sincere dose of laughter.
 With their recent short in Unpaused, they do not fail to do that.

 The film is set 12 years ahead of today.
 Around 6 million people have died due to the virus and vaccines have still not been invented.
 Gulshan Devaiah plays a hypo who has used all these years to gather several certificates through online courses.
 His only companion in his lonely paranoid life is Mala, his artificial intelligence voice friend.
 His virtual date (Sayami Kher) turns out to be his polar opposite.
 She is a warrior.
 She works hard every day to find the vaccine only to be a victim of people’s wrath and alienation.

 A perfect combination of humor and drama, Glitch is one of the best takes on the dystopian world.
 The stunning performances by the actors deserve a special mention.

 We did hear news of people falling into depression and turning suicidal due to the impact of the pandemic.
 Devika (Richa Chadda) too is suicidal, but not due to the pandemic.
 Ramifications in her personal and professional life have rendered her hopeless.
 Her cute neighbor (Ishwak Singh) distracts her before she decides to end her life.